amohant4/amohant4.github.io/_posts/2019-01-31-Creating-Your-Own-Deep-Learning-Framework.markdown

 </div>

 #### OPERATIONS
 Operations are responsible for modifying values in variables and placeholders to produce outputs.
 Here we will implement the base class for all operators.
 So methods like `shape` and `compute` which depend on the actual operation are to be implemented in the inherited subclass.
+Operators are associated with inputs (on which it operates) and outputs (nodes in the graph that consumes this Op's output).

 ```
 import emulator as em